-You have to install MinGW and GNUStep Core to run Objective-C program on Windows.
+You have to install MinGW and GNUStep Core to run the Objective-C program on Windows.
 Both of these tools have a windows installer which is self-explanatory.
-You can download from: www.gnu.org/software/gnustep/windows/installer.html.
-After installation, you can use Objective-C and GNUStep by clicking to Start -> All Programs ->GNUStep -> Shell
+You can download from www.gnu.org/software/gnustep/windows/installer.html.
+After installation, you can use Objective-C and GNUStep by clicking to Start -> All Programs -> GNUStep -> Shell

 Objective-C Program Structure